syncfusion-content/flutter-docs/Flutter/DateRangePicker/customizations.md

 ## Month selection cell customization

-You can also customize month view section by using the `monthCellStyle`.
+You can also customize month view section by using the `monthCellStyle` of `SfDateRangePicker`.

 •    **Selection date text style** – Selected date text style can be customized using [selectionTextStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/selectionTextStyle.html) property of `monthCellStyle` which is applicable for selection mode is `single` and `multiple`, it’s also applicable for start and end of selected range text style in `single` and `multi-range` selection